WxfQjh/Stability-point-recovery/README.md

-## Stability point cloud recovery based on WGAN with Transformer
+## Completing point cloud from few points by Wasserstein GAN and Transformers

 This is the Pytorch implementation for the paper "Stability point cloud recovery based on WGAN with Transformer"